How long can weekly compensation payments continue?

 - 20 years if the WPI is 20% or more but less than 30%;

-- Up to 65 years of age if the WPI is 30% or more; or
+- pension age (as per Social Security Act 1991) if the WPI is 30% or more; or

-For 12 months if a worker is already 64 years old (or older) when the injury occurs.
+- 12 months if a worker has already reached pension age when the injury occurs.